 According to Enlyft, a large portion of companies using Aweber is located in the USA, in the marketing and advertising industry, also in the health, fitness & wellness industries, professional training, coaching, internet, computer software, retail, financial services, education management, among other categories.

 My experience has been positive.
 The admin section has worked every single time I logged in.
 When it comes to campaigns, my emails have been delivered without exception.
 With a bit of training, you will find most features are intuitive.
-Although different vendors use different terminology, Aweber email software is easy to use.
-Even if you haven’t used another email software, you’ll find yourself getting comfortable with it.
+Although vendors use different terminology, Aweber email software is easy to use.
+Even if you haven’t used another email software, you’ll find yourself comfortable with it.

 The interface is where you will find yourself spending most of your time.
 With practice, you will click through menus as second nature.
-When you log in to Aweber, your dashboard provides you with an overview of your subscribers and sales.
+When you log in to Aweber, your dashboard provides an overview of your subscribers and sales.

 You then can handle everything related to messages in the Messages subsection.
-Then everything related to Subscribers.
+Then everything about Subscribers.
 After subscribers, you will find the menu for Landing Pages.
 After landing pages, you’ll see the List Options.
 Next is Web Push, then reports.
 Finally, in the menu, you can see Integrations and Help.

 Potential pain points